SlamaxSoftware/Slamax-Web-DK/README.md

 ```

-Here is a simple example that gets you started.
+And here is a simple example that gets you started.

 ```markdown